-According to CMS,
+According to CMS:

-Bad debt arises when there is non-payment on behalf of an individual who has third party coverage.
+"Bad debt arises when there is non-payment on behalf of an individual who has third party coverage.
 Section 1923(g)(1) is clear that the hospital-specific uncompensated care limit is calculated based only on costs arising from individuals who are Medicaid eligible or uninsured, not costs arising from individuals who have third party coverage.
-Thus, while the Medicaid statute does not specifically exclude bad debt from the definition of uncompensated care costs, there is nothing in the statute that would suggest that any costs related to services provided to individuals with third party coverage, including bad debt, are within that definition.8
+Thus, while the Medicaid statute does not specifically exclude bad debt from the definition of uncompensated care costs, there is nothing in the statute that would suggest that any costs related to services provided to individuals with third party coverage, including bad debt, are within that definition."

-19. What CCR is used to convert charges to cost?
+20. What CCR is used to convert charges to cost?

-For the SPRY14 Medicaid DSH UPL calculation, DHS will utilize the hospital's MCR to derive cost-center-specific cost-to-charge ratios (CCRs).
+For the SPRY15 Medicaid DSH UPL calculation, DHS will utilize the hospital's MCR to derive cost-center-specific CCRs.
 These CCRs will be applied to charges to estimate costs for Medicaid DSH UPL calculation purposes.

-20. Will the Medicare Ratio of Cost to Charges (RCCs) on Worksheet C of the MCR be the basis for the calculation, or will other Worksheets be used to create the RCCs?
+21. Will the Medicare "Ratio of Cost-to-Charges" (RCCs) on Worksheet C of the MCR be the basis for the calculation, or will other Worksheets be used to calculate the CCRs?